lpsinger/flask-twilio/docs/index.rst

     app = Flask(__name__)
     twilio = Twilio(app)

-or using the factory method approach, creating the applicatoin first, then the :py:class:`Twilio` instance, and finally calling :py:meth:`Twilio.init_app`::
+or using the factory method approach, creating the application first, then the :py:class:`Twilio` instance, and finally calling :py:meth:`Twilio.init_app`::

     twilio = Twilio()